Alexoat76/holbertonschool-low_level_programming/0x14-bit_manipulation/README.md

 ![Brand](https://assets.website-files.com/6105315644a26f77912a1ada/610540e8b4cd6969794fe673_Holberton_School_logo-04-04.svg)

-# 0x13.
-C - More singly linked lists
+# 0x14.
+C - Bit manipulation
 <div style="text-align: justify">
-In this project, you should continue to practice the construction and use of singly linked lists in C. </div>
+In this project, you should be to practice the Bit manipulation in C. </div>
 <div style="text-align: justify">
 Don't forget to fully meet the following development requirements. </div>